OpenBookPublishers/image-manager/doc/image-manager.md

 * Uploading images without associating them with a chapter
 * Editing chapter names / changing the number of chapters
 * Recording / editing the optional image metadata
+* Tracking of number of in-flight image uploads